-PK and K will dismiss at 3:00.
+PK will dismiss at 3:00 under the Atrium Awning.

-Dismissal for 1st-5th grades will vary between 3:00-3:15.
-Please refer to the afternoon pick up sheet available at the Back-to-School Night or from the elementary office.
+Kindergarten-4th Grade: Please refer to the afternoon pick up sheet available at Back-to-School Extravaganza Night or from the elementary office.

-All students will be dismissed to the parent or secondary sibling or person designated on the blue card which parents will review on Back-to-School Night.
+All students will be dismissed to the parent, secondary sibling, or designee on the blue card which parents will review on Back-to-School Night.
 You will be called from the office before a student will be allowed to leave with anyone except the designated persons on the blue card.

-PK and K students who have not been picked up by 3:15 will be brought to PK Waiting Room and the K Waiting Room to attend extended care.
-Parents will be charged \$10 per day. .
+PK students who have not been picked up by 3:15 will be brought to PK Waiting Room to attend extended care.
+Parents will be charged \$10 per day.

-Any student (PK-5th) who is not properly dismissed to an adult by 3:30pm will be checked into Extended Care and charged \$10.
+Any student (K-4th) who is not properly dismissed to an adult by 3:30pm will be checked into Extended Care and charged \$10.

 All students attending Extended Care will be checked into Extended Care at 3:30.

-Students who are picked up by a secondary student driver will be taken to the Hope Hall at 3:30.
+Students who are picked up by a secondary student driver will be taken to the SEC Foyer Hall at 3:30.
 These students must be picked up by 3:45.
-Any student who has not been checked out by the appointed secondary sibling will be checked into Extended Care and charged \$10.
+Any student who has not been checked out by the appointed secondary sibling driver will be checked into Extended Care and charged \$10.

-All students riding the bus to PH will be checked in with the BUS DUTY teacher at 3:30 and checked on the bus at 3:45.
+All students riding the bus to Cross Church Pinnacle Hills will be checked in with the bus duty teacher at 3:30 and checked on the bus at 3:45.